 Alcohol in skin care

-For a cocktail evening with the girls, the Virgin Cocktail is perhaps more of an emergency solution for drivers.
-In cosmetics, however, the alcohol-free version is always the first choice.
-Because - that's no secret - alcohol has a drying effect.
+At a cocktail evening with the girls, the Virgin Cocktail is perhaps more of an emergency solution for drivers.
+In cosmetics, however, the alcohol-free variant is always the first choice.
+Because - it's no secret - alcohol has a drying effect .

-We have to make a brief distinction here: There are greasy alcohols that have a caring effect and alcohols that evaporate quickly and thus dry out.
-They are used as preservatives because they effectively kill germs.
+We have to make a brief distinction: There are greasy alcohols that have a caring effect and alcohols that evaporate quickly and dry out as a result.
+These are the very ones used as preservatives because they are effective at killing germs.

-Why is alcohol so popular in natural cosmetics?
+Why is alcohol so popular in natural cosmetics anyway?